ministryofjustice/security-guidance/intranet/government-classification-scheme.md

 #Government Classification Scheme

 These summary guidelines are based on the Government Security Classification (GSC) as issued by the Cabinet Office in 2018.
-The link below provides full handling guidance for information classifications including `OFFICIAL`, `SECRET` and `TOP SECRET`:
+The following link provides full handling guidance for information classifications including `OFFICIAL`, `SECRET` and `TOP SECRET`:

 [https://www.gov.uk/government/publications/government-security-classifications](https://www.gov.uk/government/publications/government-security-classifications)